ranisalt/node-argon2/README.md

 with default options.

 This library is implemented natively, meaning it is an extension to the node engine.
-Thus, half of the code are C++ bindings, the other half are Javascript functions. node-argon2-ffi uses ffi, a mechanism to call functions from one language in another, and handles the type bindings (e.g. JS Number -> C++ int).
+Thus, half of the code is C++ bindings, the other half is Javascript functions. node-argon2-ffi uses ffi, a mechanism to call functions from one language in another, and handles the type bindings (e.g. JS Number -> C++ int).